gibsonjoshua55/nxpansion/packages/opentelemetry-tasks-runner/README.md

 - `otlpOptions`: Optional.
 If using the OTLP exporter, you can provide any options as defined by the `@opentelemetry/exporter-trace-otlp-grpc` `OTLPTraceExporter` here.
 - `setupFile`: Optional.
 [See documentation](#setup-file) on the setup file.
 - `disableContextPropagation`: Optional.
 If `true`, the traceParent parameter will not be passed to tasks that are ran.
 [See documentation](#context-propagation).
+- `isLegacyTasksRunner`: Option.
+Some older tasks runners return an observable instead of a Promise.
+If the tasks runner you are wrapping returns an observable, set this option to `true`.

 ### Setup File